sigenergy-css/sigenergy-css.github.io/_pages/Home.md

 - Invited talk: "Computing, Limits, and Society" by Jay Chen, International Computer Science Institute, UC Berkeley

-- Invited talk by George Porter, University of California San Diego, title to be announced.
+- Invited talk: "How new kinds of computer networks can reduce the environmental impact of cloud computing" by George Porter, University of California San Diego

 - Invited talk by David Rolnick, Mcgill University, title to be announced.